Borodin-Kostochka conjecture for a family of $P_6$-free graphs: Notations and preliminary results

-\pf By Lemma \ref{kc}, it is clear that there exists a minimal counterexample $G$ for the Borodin-Kostochka conjecture with $\Delta(G)=9$.
+\pf According to Lemma \ref{kc}, it is evident that there exists a minimal counterexample $G$ for the Borodin-Kostochka conjecture with $\Delta(G)=9$.
 Choose $u$ with $d(u)=9$.
 Since $G$ is a minimal counterexample for the Borodin-Kostochka conjecture, $\chi(G)=9$ and $\chi(G-u)=8$.
-Then $G$ has a $(u,\phi)$.
+Therefore, $G$ has a $(u,\phi)$.

-Suppose (a) is not true that $u_1$ has a missing color $r$, then we color $u_1$ by $r$ and $u$ by 1.
-Now, $G$ is $8$-colorable, a contradiction.
+Suppose {\textbf{(a)}} is false, indicating that $u_1$ has a missing color $r$.
+In this case, we assign the color $r$ to $u_1$ and the color $1$ to $u$.
+Consequently, $G$ becomes $8$-colorable, which contradicts the assumption.
+So, {\textbf{(a)}} holds.

-Suppose (b) is not true.
+Suppose {\textbf{(b)}} is not true.
 Without loss of generality, let $i=1,j=2$.
 Suppose $G$ has no $(1,2)$-$u_1u_2$-path.
-Let $S$ be a set of vertices which are colored by 1 or 2 in $G$, and let $T$ be the component of $G[S]$ which contains $u_1$.
-Since $G$ has no $(1,2)$-$u_1u_2$-path, we have that $u_2$ is not contained in $T$.
-Then, we interchange the two colors in T, that is to say, $u_1$ is colored by 2.
-Now, $G$ is $8$-colorable, a contradiction.
+Let $S$ be the set of vertices in $G$ that are colored 1 or 2.
+Let $T$ be the component of $G[S]$ that contains the vertex $u_1$.
+Since $G$ has no $(1,2)$-$u_1u_2$-path, we can conclude that $u_2$ is not contained in $T$.
+If we interchange the colors of the vertices in $T$, specifically coloring $u_1$ with color 2, we obtain a new coloring of $G$.
+However, this new coloring implies that $G$ is $8$-colorable, which contradicts our assumption that $G$ is not $8$-colorable.
+Therefore, {\textbf{(b)}} is true.

-Suppose (c) is not true.
-Without loss of generality, let $i=1,j=2$.
-By (a), $u_1$ has at least one $2$-vertex, and has at most two $2$-vertices (else $u_1$ must have a missing color since $d_{G-u}(u_1)\le8$).
+If {\textbf{(c)}} is false, we can assume without loss of generality that $i = 1$ and $j = 2$.
+By {\textbf{(a)}}, $u_1$ has at least one $2$-vertex.
+If $u_1$ has more than two $2$-vertices, then the total number of neighbors of $u_1$ would exceed 8, which is not possible since $d_{G-u}(u_1) \leq 8$.
+Hence, $u_1$ can have at most two $2$-vertices.

-First, suppose $u_1$ has a unique 2-vertex, say $v(2)$.
-If $v(2)$ has a missing color $r$, then we color $v(2)$ by $r$, color $u_1$ by 2 and color $u$ by 1, a contradiction.
-So, $v(2)$ has no missing color.
-If $v(2)$ has the unique 1-vertex $u_1$, then we can exchange the colors of $v(2)$ and $u_1$, and color $u$ by 1, a contradiction.
-So, $v(2)$ has a $1$-vertex other than $u_1$.
+First, let us assume that $u_1$ has a unique 2-vertex, which we will denote as $v(2)$.
+If $v(2)$ has a missing color $r$, we can color $v(2)$ with $r$, color $u_1$ with 2, and color $u$ with 1, which results in a contradiction.
+Therefore, we conclude that $v(2)$ has no missing color.
+If $v(2)$ has the unique 1-vertex $u_1$, then we can exchange the colors of $v(2)$ and $u_1$, while coloring $u$ with 1, which leads to a contradiction.
+Therefore, we conclude that $v(2)$ must have a 1-vertex other than $u_1$.